hudson-and-thames/mlfinlab/README.md

 > MlFinLab provides access to the latest cutting edges methods.
 MlFinLab is thus essential for quants who want to be
 >ahead of the technology rather than being replaced by it."

-[Dr. Thomas Raffinot](https://www.linkedin.com/in/thomas-raffinot-b75734b/), Financial Data Scientist at ENGIE Global Markets
+[Dr. Thomas Raffinot](https://www.linkedin.com/in/thomas-raffinot-b75734b/), Lead Data Scientist at AXA Investment Managers

 ## Documentation, Tutorials, Videos, and Source Code